cotes2020/jekyll-theme-chirpy/_posts/2019-08-09-getting-started.md

 Quickly check the files needed for GitHub Actions build:

-1. Ensure your Jekyll site has the file `/.github/workflows/pages-deploy.yml`.
+- Ensure your Jekyll site has the file `.github/workflows/pages-deploy.yml`.
 Otherwise, create a new one and fill in the contents of the [workflow file][workflow], and the value of the `on.push.branches` should be the same as your repo's default branch name.
-2. Ensuer your Jekyll site has file `/tools/test.sh` and `/tools/deploy.sh`.
+- Ensuer your Jekyll site has file `tools/test.sh` and `tools/deploy.sh`.
 Otherwise, copy them from this repo to your Jekyll site.

-Next, rename your repoistory to `<GH-USERNAME>.github.io` on GitHub.
+And then rename your repoistory to `<GH-USERNAME>.github.io` on GitHub.

-And then publish your Jekyll site by:
+Now publish your Jekyll site by:

 1. Push any commit to remote to trigger the GitHub Actions workflow.
 Once the build is complete and successful, a new remote branch named `gh-pages` will appear to store the built site files.